Kuching: Stage Bus (BAS.MY services)

-The main bus terminal is Kuching Sentral, opening in 2012, located in the south of the city—about 5 minutes' drive away from Kuching International Airport and 20 minutes from the city centre.
+The main bus terminal is Kuching Sentral, which opened in 2012, located in the south of the city—about 5 minutes' drive away from Kuching International Airport and 20 minutes from the city centre.
 The terminal serves as a starting point for long-distance trips to Brunei, Sabah, and West Kalimantan, Indonesia.
 Another bus terminal is the Old Kuching Bus Terminal, which is only operating as some bus companies and drivers reportedly have been unwilling to use Kuching Sentral's newer facilities, due to undisclosed or unknown reasons.
 Other minibuses and carpool van services are also available in the city.

 Water

 A traditional roofed wooden sampan, the main water transport in Kuching.

 Kuching, like most towns in Sarawak, has connections to other urban centres and settlements by water transport.
 Between the banks of the Sarawak River, near the city centre, many 'tambang' (traditional roofed wooden sampan) can be seen carrying passengers from one riverbank to another.
 For those staying along the river banks, it is a short way to getting to the city-proper.
 The wharf for express boats servicing transport to further areas such as Sibu and Bintulu, is located in the east of the city at the Sim Kheng Hong Port (formerly known as the Tanah Puteh Port) in Pending.